asdf64/chrome-reminder-extension/README.md

     },

     function () {}

   );
 });
 ```
+You can also change the extension name, description, and icon that shows up in chrome by editing **manifest.json**.

 ## Contact
 Have any questions or experiencing any difficulties?
 Email me at wlin12@terpmail.umd.edu.